 - You will self-register at the kiosk when you arrive and find an available site.

-- Camping fee is payable either by cash (you need to have the exact change) or you can fill out the paper slip with your credit card info.
+- The camping fee is payable either by cash (you need to have the exact change) or you can fill out the paper slip with your credit card info.

 - Every campground has fire rings with firewood, picnic tables at each site, and drinking water.
 Outhouses are well maintained with toilet paper and hand sanitizer.